How Does Traffic School Work in Florida?

 Upon successfully completing the course and passing the final exam, we will automatically report your course completion to the DMV.
 If you were ordered by the court to complete mandatory traffic school, you must notify the court that you completed the course and provide your certificate and any other required documentation.

-You will be able to download your certificate within seven days of completing the course.
-Expedited delivery options are available if you need it sooner.
+You will be able to download your certificate within five days of completing the course.
+Instant delivery is available for an additional fee if you need it sooner.
 Keep a copy of the certificate for your records.

 If you elect to take traffic school to keep points off your record, the Clerk of Court may be able to pull your completion report from the DMV database if the citation information you provided is correct.
 We still recommend contacting the court for confirmation because some courts require you to submit a certificate of completion.